 The Industrial Production (IP) proportions (typically shown in the first column of the relevant tables in the G.17 release) are estimates of the industries' relative contributions to overall growth in the following year.
 For example, the relative importance weight of the motor vehicles and parts industry is about 6 percent.
 If output in this industry increased 10 percent in a month, then this gain would boost growth in total IP by 6/10 percentage point (0.06 x 10% = 0.6%).

 For more information, see the explanatory notes issued by the Board of Governors.
 For recent updates, see the announcements issued by the Board of Governors

 Source Code: RIW.N3311A2R.S

-Board of Governors of the Federal Reserve System (US), Relative Importance Weight (Contribution to the total industrial production index): Primary metal: Raw steel [RIWN3311A2RS], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/RIWN3311A2RS, August 5, 2020.
+Board of Governors of the Federal Reserve System (US), Relative Importance Weights (Contribution to the Total Industrial Production Index): Manufacturing: Durable Goods: Raw Steel (NAICS = 3311,2pt.)
+[RIWN3311A2RS], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/RIWN3311A2RS, March 31, 2023.